Kang Han-na: Early life and education

-Kang Han-Na received both her Bachelor and Master of Theater from Chung-Ang University.
+Kang Han-na received both her Bachelor and Master of Theater from Chung-Ang University.

 Career

 2009–2015: Career beginnings

 Kang made her film debut in the short films, Last Homecoming and King of Guitar, both in 2009.

 In 2013, she began playing minor roles in mainstream films Fasten Your Seatbelt, Commitment and Friend: The Great Legacy.
 The same year, Kang made her television debut in the romantic comedy drama Miss Korea.

-Kang played her first lead role in the period film Empire of Lust, playing a gisaeng.
+Kang played her first lead role in the period film Empire of Lust in 2015, playing a gisaeng.
 She then starred in the short film, Stand in the same year.

 2016–present: Rising popularity

 Kang rose to fame with her role as an evil queen in the historical drama Moon Lovers: Scarlet Heart Ryeo.
 She was nominated for the "Excellence Award, Actress in a Fantasy Drama" at the 2016 SBS Drama Awards and "Best New Actress" at the 53rd Baeksang Arts Awards.

 Kang was then cast in the romance melodrama Rain or Shine in 2017.
 The same year, she played a minor role in the Chinese drama Candle in the Tomb: Mu Ye Gui Shi.

 In 2018, she starred in the romance comedy drama Familiar Wife.

 In 2019, Kang was cast in the thriller drama Designated Survivor: 60 Days, based on the American series Designated Survivor.
 The same year she starred in a short drama of Drama Stage titled Woman with a Bleeding Ear about a woman who one day starts bleeding from her ears when she hears something she doesn't want to hear.

 She was also confirmed to take over Volume Up as a new DJ starting from January 6, 2020.

 In 2020, Kang starred in the tvN drama Start-Up as a successful businesswoman.
 In October 2020, Kang's contract with Fantagio ended and she signed on to KeyEast.

 In 2021, Kang starred in My Roommate Is a Gumiho.

-In 2022, Kang has been cast in KBS2's historical drama series Bloody Heart (Also known as Red Single Heart) alongside Lee Joon.
-In the drama Kang plays the role of Yoo Jeong.
+In 2022, Kang was cast in KBS2's historical drama series Bloody Heart alongside Lee Joon.
+In the drama Kang played the role of Yoo Jeong.

+In August 2025, Kang left KeyEast and signed with new agency Beyond J.